samcamwilliams/HyperBEAM/docs/converge-protocol.md

 The hyperbeam environment implements Converge through the use of device modules.
 Each module in the base deployment is namespaced `dev_*`, for example `dev_scheduler`.
 Devices in hyperbeam can communicate the basic set of keys that they offer using the function exports.
 Each of these functions is interpreted as yielding the value for a key on a message containing that device, with the key's name being defined by its function name.
 Each of these functions may take one to three arguments of the following: `function(StateMessage, InputMessage, Environment)`.
 It must yield a result of the form `{Status, NewMessage}`, where `Status` is typically (but not necessarily) either `ok` or `error`.
 If a device does not offer one of the required functions (`ID` or `device`), the environment falls back to the underlying `message` device implementations. `tolowercase` is applied to all function names before execution, and `-` characters are replaced with `_` to allow for more readable device implementations.

 The special case `info/{0,1,2}` function may be implemented by the device, signalling environment requirements to hyperbeam.
-The `info` function should can optionally take the `message` in question and the environment variables as arguments.
+The `info` function can optionally take the `message` in question and the environment variables as arguments.
 It should return a map of environmental information of the following form:

 ```
 	info([Message, [Env]]) -> #{
-		handler => HandleFunc
+		handler => Function
-		default => DefaultFunc,
+		default => Function,
+        exports => [Key]
 		variant => <<"Variant/VersionID">>,
-		uses => UseDefinition | #{ Key => UseDefinition }
+        ...
 	}
 ```

+See `hb_converge.erl` for a full overview of supported keys.

 If the `default` parameter is provided, the function will be used as the entrypoint all key resolution when a matching function is not found.
 The key's name is provided as an additional first argument in this case (`defaultFun/{2,3,4}`).